magomimmo/modern-cljs/doc/tutorial-10.md

 We used `doall` to force the realization of each element of the involved sequences (i.e. `@dir-names` and `@file-names`).

-### Respect the new mutable world
+### Respect for the new not so more mutable world

-We configurated the seeds of the mutable world and defined the functions that are going to create and destroy it after a while.
-We now need to insert the two functions in the `test-exclude-file-names` and review the assertions already wrote.
+We configurated the seeds and defined the functions that are going to create and destroy our not so more mutable world.
+We now need to insert the two functions in the `test-exclude-file-names` and review the assertions already wrote (i.e. `"src/cljs"` `"__dir"`).

 ```clojure
 (t/deftest test-exclude-file-names